 Reachers and grabbers are devices that help bedridden patients pick up and move objects that would otherwise be out of reach.
 They feature a handle with a trigger-like lever at one end and gripping jaws at the other end.

-Reachers and grabbers—which are essentially the same thing—make a big difference to the quality of life of patients with limited mobility or flexibility, allowing them to manipulate objects on and around their bed without compromising safety and comfort.
+Reachers and grabbers—which are essentially the same thing—make a big difference to the quality of life of patients with limited mobility or flexibility.
+A reacher or grabber allows patients to manipulate objects on and around their bed without compromising safety and comfort.

 Reachers and grabbers come in many shapes, sizes, and designs, and often include features such as suction cups, adjustable length, magnetic tips, and more.

 Leg lifters help patients with limited mobility to raise and lower their legs.
 They feature a loop at one end to go around the patient’s foot and a handle at the other end that the patient holds in their hand.
-Leg lifters help patients to get into and out of their bed, onto wheelchairs, and also to reposition their legs while in bed.
+Leg lifters help patients to get into and out of their bed.
+They also assist in getting onto wheelchairs.
+Finally, they also help to reposition their legs while in bed.
 They are also often used during rehabilitation and exercise.

 Most bedridden patients leave the bed at some point: to go to the bathroom or to get into a wheelchair, for example.
 A transfer board is a stiff board that caregivers and patients use during the transfer process.
 It bridges the gap between the mattress and the surface the patient is moving toward, ensuring that there is no point at which the patient is unsupported.